adamberenzweig/cv/cv.md

 ## Interests, goals, and expertise.

-I've spent most of my career so far building products around machine learning.
+I've spent most of my career building products around machine learning.
 I enjoy taking the latest research breakthroughs and figuring out how to apply them in useful, high-impact projects.
 I have broad knowledge of systems architecture, the product lifecycle, UI/UX best practices, machine learning and data science.